- Places to Explore

 - Fodor's Choice

 Positioned near the confluence of the Thames and the River Medway, this posh town has a history of Roman, Saxon, and Norman occupation, all of which have left architectural remains, including the vast castle at the town center.
-Novelist Charles Dickens called Rochester home for more than a decade, until his death in 1870.
-You can still stroll through the garden and see the exterior of the Swiss-style chalet where he wrote.
+Novelist Charles Dickens called Rochester home for more than a decade, until his death in 1870, and would sometimes walk here all the way from London.
+You can take things at a much easier pace by strolling through the gardens of the Swiss-style chalet where he wrote.
 Every December the city hosts the Dickensian Christmas Festival.

 Across the river from Rochester is Chatham, with a noted maritime museum and the Dickens World theme park.